-- Press the [RTTY] Mode switch (#27) to enter the RTTY mode. - O One press of the [RTTY] Mode switch will engage RTTY operation using "LSB" injection, which is generally used in the Amateur service.
-In this mode, both the "RTTY" and "LSB" LEDs will light up. - O To switch to USB-side injection in RTTY, press the [RTTY] mode switch once more.
+1. Press the [RTTY] Mode switch to enter the RTTY mode.

+- ☐ One press of the [RTTY] Mode switch will engage RTTY operation using "LSB" injection, which is generally used in the Amateur service.
+In this mode, both the "RTTY" and "LSB" LEDs will light up. - ☐ To switch to USB-side injection in RTTY, press the [RTTY] mode switch once more.
 Both the "RTTY" and "USB" LEDs will now be illuminated.
-Repeatedly pressing the [RTTY] button will toggle between LSB and USB injection on RTTY. - 2.
-When you begin typing on your TU or computer keyboard, the command to transmit should automatically be sent to the transceiver, causing it to enter the transmit mode.
+Repeatedly pressing the [RTTY] button will toggle between LSB and USB injection on RTTY. - When you begin typing on your TU or computer keyboard, the command to transmit should automatically be sent to the transceiver, causing it to enter the transmit mode.

-If you anticipate making data transmissions of longer than a few minutes, we recommend that you use the [RF PWR] control (#39) to reduce the transmitter power to 1/2 ~ 1/3 of its normal maximum.
+If you anticipate making data transmissions of longer than a few minutes, we recommend that you use the [RF PWR] control to reduce the transmitter power to $1/2 \sim 1/3$ of its normal maximum.

-- There is no adjustment of the receiver output level from Pin 2 ("RX OUT") of the [RTTY] jack on the rear panel; please make any needed level adjustments at the TU side. - O The Mark/Space Shift utilized in most Amateur RTTY operation is 170 Hz.
-Other shifts may be configured, however, using Menu item "MODE-RTY 067 RTTY SHIFT."

-- The FT bx 9000 Contest is set up for "high tone" operation (centered on 2125 Hz) by default, but you may configure it for low tone (1275 Hz) operation using Menu item "MODE-RTY 068 RTTY TONE." - You may find that you are unable to decode some RTTY stations, even if they are of sufficient signal strength.
+- ☐ There is no adjustment of the receiver output level from Pin 1 ("RX OUT") of the RTTY jack on the rear panel; please make any needed level adjustments at the TU side. - ☐ The Mark/Space Shift utilized in most Amateur RTTY operation is 170 Hz.
+Other shifts may be configured, however, using Menu item "MODE-RTY 075 RTTY SHIFT." - ☐ The FT px 9000 Contest is set up for "high tone" operation (centered on 2125 Hz) by default, but you may configure it for low tone (1275 Hz) operation using Menu item "MODE-RTY 076 RTTY TONE." - □ You may find that you are unable to decode some RTTY stations, even if they are of sufficient signal strength.
 If this is observed, there may be a Mark/Space polarity problem between your station and the other station.
-If so, try setting Menu item "MODE-RTY 065 POLARITY-R" to "REV" ("Reverse") to see if that permits copy.
-A separate Menu item permits reversal of your transmitter's Mark/Space polarity: "MODE-RTY 066 POLARITY-T."
+If so, try setting Menu item "MODE-RTY 073 POLAR-ITY-R" to "REV" ("Reverse") to see if that permits copy.
+A separate Menu item permits reversal of your transmitter's Mark/Space polarity: "MODE-RTY 074 POLARITY-T."

-In the FT DX 9000 Contest, "RTTY" is a mode defined as being an "FSK" mode, whereby the closing and opening of a keying line (to ground) causes the Mark/Space tones to alternate.
+In the FT px 9000 Contest, "RTTY" is a mode defined as being an "FSK" mode, whereby the closing and opening of a keying line (to ground) causes the Mark/Space tones to alternate.
 The RTTY mode is not an AFSK based mode in this transceiver, and the AFSK output tones from a TNC will not cause Mark/Space shifting to occur.
 Use the "Packet" mode for AFSK-based Baudot and other data modes.